 Prostate Cancer affects almost a quarter of a million men annually in the United States making it the most common and prolific type of non-skin cancer that there is.
 The average age of men diagnosed with prostate cancer is around sixty-six (66) years old, and the disease rarely affects men aged forty (40) and under.
-According to the American Cancer Society, around 30,000 deaths will occur in the USA this year due to Prostate Cancer.
+According to the American Cancer Society, around 30,000 deaths will occur in the USA this year due to cancer of the prostate.

 What is Prostate Cancer?